 There are literally dozens of payday lenders that have gone without trace.
 The above are just some of the ones people have asked about.

 I can’t be sure the info I have is accurate so the safe thing is for you to talk to the ombudsman about these firms.

 These typically have APRs of under 100% – but because the loans are larger and for longer the interest can be huge.
 The same affordability rules apply to them as payday lenders but the suggested template letter is different.
 And you can not stop making payments to a logbook loan while your complaint is going through.

-For contact details for lenders such as Avant Credit, Bamboo Loans, Everyday Loans, Likely Loans, Moolr, On Stride, Savvy and 118 118 Money, and logbook lenders such as Varooma, Mobile Money and Loans 2 Go see Refunds from large, high cost, bad credit loans.
+For contact details for lenders such as Avant Credit, Bamboo Loans, Everyday Loans, Likely Loans, Moolr, On Stride, Savvy and 118 118 Money, and logbook lenders such as Varooma, Mobile Money and Loans 2 Go see Refunds from large, high cost, bad credit loans and logbook loans.

 For contact details for doorstep lenders such as Provident and Morses, see Get a refund for unaffordable doorstep lending.

 If there is a missing lender, or you think one of these addresses is wrong, please leave a Comment at the bottom of this article.

 A good place to try to track down old lenders is the FCA Register, as this lists firms brand names as well as their company names and also sometimes shows details for firms that have ceased trading.